 In-loop filters

 There are totally three in-loop filters in VVC.
 Besides deblocking filter and SAO (the two loop filters in HEVC), adaptive loop filter (ALF) are applied.
+The ALF comprises of luma ALF, chroma ALF and cross-component ALF (CC-ALF).
+The ALF filtering process is designed so that luma ALF, chroma ALF and CC-ALF can be executed in parallel.
 The order of the filtering process in the VVC is the deblocking filter, SAO and ALF.
 The SAO in VVC is the same as that in HEVC.

 In VVC, a new process called the luma mapping with chroma scaling was added (this process was previously known as the adaptive in-loop reshaper).
+The LMCS modifies the sample values before encoding and after reconstruction by redistributing the codewords across the entire dynamic range.
 This new process is performed before deblocking.

 Adaptive Loop Filter